Congress to hold nationwide protests on August 28 against holding of NEET, JEE

-State units of the Congress will be holding protests on August 28 at 11 am in front of central government offices at state and district headquarters
+State units of the Congress will be holding protests on Friday at 11 am in front of central government offices at state and district headquarters, he said.

-The Congress on Wednesday announced that it will hold countrywide protests on August 28 to oppose the government's decision to hold NEET, JEE exams during the COVID-19 pandemic.

 In a statement, Venugopal said lakhs of students and parents from across the country are rightfully agitating and demanding postponement of the JEE-NEET exams, scheduled to be held in September.